Salim Ben Boina

-Salim Ben Boina (born 19 July 1991) is a professional footballer who plays as a goalkeeper for Championnat National 3 club Marseille Endoume.
-Born in France, he represents the Comoros at international level.
+Salim Ben Boina (born 19 July 1991) is a professional footballer who plays as a goalkeeper for Championnat National 2 club Istres.
+Born in France, he represents Comoros at international level.

 Club career

 Born in Marseille, Boina has played for Montredon Bonneveine, Gardanne, Consolat Marseille, Martigues, Athlético Marseille, and Marseille Endoume, all of which are in the Bouches-du-Rhône department of France.

 International career

 Ben Boina made his international debut for Comoros in 2015, and was a squad member at the 2021 Africa Cup of Nations.